xvokac/AMoI/README.md

 ## Installation

+The following commands are used on Windows.
+On Linux or macOS, use the corresponding commands specific to those systems and their settings (e.g. use `python3` instead of `python`, etc.).

 Python 3.6 and higher must be installed (tested with version 3.12.2).
 You also need to install the packages `PyQt5`, `matplotlib` and `numpy` if they are not already installed with the command
 ```
 pip install PyQt5 matplotlib numpy